The directed landscape: Introduction

-This is the analogy of defining the length of a curve in Euclidean space by piecewise linear approximation.
+This is the analogue of defining the length of a curve in Euclidean space by piecewise linear approximation.
 We call $h$ a \textbf{directed geodesic} if equality holds for all subdivisions before taking any infima.
-We show that with probability one, directed geodesics exist between every pair of endpoints.

-Moreover, for any fixed pair of endpoints $(x, t)$ and $(y, s)$ (but not all endpoints simultaneously) the directed geodesic between that pair of endpoints is almost surely unique and H\"older-$2/3^-$ continuous.
-In particular, it is more regular than a Brownian path! \begin{theorem}[Continuity of directed geodesics] Fix $u = (x, t; y, s) \in \R^4_\uparrow$.
+We show that with probability one, directed geodesics exist between every pair of endpoint, see Lemma \ref{L:rig-exist}.
+Moreover, the directed geodesic between any fixed pair of endpoints is almost surely unique and H\"older-$2/3^-$ continuous.
+Note that uniqueness may fail for some exceptional pairs.
+In particular, the directed geodesic is more regular than a Brownian path! \begin{theorem}[Continuity of directed geodesics] Fix $u = (x, t; y, s) \in \R^4_\uparrow$.
 Then almost surely, there is a unique directed geodesic $\Pi_u$ from $(x, t)$ to $(y, s)$.
-The distribution only depends on $u$ through scaling, and for $u=(0,0;0,1)$ we have
+Its distribution only depends on $u$ through scaling: as random continuous functions from $[0, 1] \to \R$, we have